SomeTroller77/proxy-checker-advanced/README.md

 Theres no support for authentication.
 It will be added soon

 ## Usage
+First install the module
 ```bash
 npm i proxy-checker-advanced
 ```
+Example of functions that can be used with this module
 ```js
 const ProxyChecker = require('proxy-checker-advanced');
 const proxycheck = new ProxyChecker(["proxy", "here"]);